daronphang/programming-resources/caching/system-design.md

 On the other hand, having larger servers provide the following benefits:

 - **Simplified management**: Fewer servers are easier to manage and maintain, with less moving parts and complexity in the overall system
-- **Improved resource utilization**: Larger servers can more effectively utilize CPU, memory adn network resources
+- **Improved resource utilization**: Larger servers can more effectively utilize CPU, memory and network resources
 - **Fewer connections**: With fewer cache servers, the total number of connections from clients is reduced, minimizing connection overhead